US stocks brush off first wobble of the year to climb again

-NEW YORK (AP) — U.S. stocks recovered from their first wobble of the year and ticked higher in Thursday morning trading.
+NEW YORK (AP) — U.S. stocks recovered from their first wobble of the year and climbed on Thursday.
+Energy stocks led the way after oil climbed to its highest price since 2014.

 The gains for indexes marked a return to calm for markets, which got a whiff of nervousness a day earlier after interest rates climbed.
-Rates held steady in Thursday morning trading, and the Standard & Poor’s 500 index was on pace for its seventh gain in the last eight days.
+Rates held steady Thursday, and the Standard & Poor’s 500 index was on pace for its seventh gain in the last eight days.

-RATES AT ROOT OF CONCERNS: The yield on the 10-year Treasury note dipped to 2.55 percent from 2.56 percent late Wednesday.
+RATES AT ROOT OF CONCERNS: The yield on the 10-year Treasury note held steady at 2.56 percent, the same level it was at late Wednesday.

 Most Read Stories